Scholarships: The Top 10 Strangest Ways to Pay for College

 The moral of the story?
 Basically, it's that there are innumerable scholarships out there for potential college students.
 So whether you are a Trekkie, an aspiring Tony Hawk, a bagpiper, or even if you like ducks or duct tape, there's a scholarship for you.
 In short, if you can't find a little extra money for college, then, frankly, you're just not trying.

 Benjamin Welch has been a college instructor in writing and composition for nearly six years.
-When he's not teaching or playing golf, he offers financial aid
+When he's not teaching or playing golf, he offers financial aid and scholarships advice.